Paulo-Teixeira/angular-i18n/README.md

 # AngularI18n

-Testing the implementation of the ngx-translate library with lazy loaded components and a shared module.
+Tests the implementation of the ngx-translate library within a lazy loaded component and a shared module.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.